NCAR/HPC-Docs/docs/allocations/chap/chap-allocation-review-criteria.md

 the research to be conducted and the existing merit-reviewed support for the research *as demonstrated by current financial support from NSF.
-The scientific merit and approach will not be subject to further review by the CHAP.* Since NCAR computing resources are provided specifically for Earth system science and related sciences, the request must fall within these areas.
+The scientific merit and approach will not be subject to further review by the CHAP.* Since NSF NCAR computing resources are provided specifically for Earth system science and related sciences, the request must fall within these areas.

 ### Merit review criteria